shuklaaman549/automation_tool/README.md

 ### 2.1 Alternate Way (Not Recommended)

-- If you want to avoid the hassle of setting up secrets, you can replace the credentials locally and make the repo **private**.
+- If you want to avoid the hassle of setting up secrets, you can replace the credentials locally and make the repo <span style="color:red"> **private**</span>.
 However, this method is not recommended for security reasons.

 ```python
 # Log in (replace 'username' and 'password' with your credentials)